LeonieNeuhaeuser/website_source/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctoral Researcher in Network Science
+role: PhD Candidate in Network Science

 # Organizations/Affiliations to show in About widget
 organizations: